Amaurobius genus, a part of the tangled nest spider family, has a wide range, spreading across Europe, Asia, and the United States.

 There is not enough data on how spiderlings survive but most of them disperse to be on their own in a month’s time after hatching.

-These ground-dwelling spiders construct funnel-shaped or tube-like silken webs mostly behind barks of trees, fences and buildings,
+These ground-dwelling spiders construct funnel-shaped or tube-like silken webs mostly behind barks of trees, fences, and buildings.

 Distribution | Germany, Switzerland, Greece, Italy, Turkey, Libya, China, Spain, Argentina, Micronesia, France, Italy, and USA |

-Habitat | Forests and grass lands |
+Habitat | Forests and grasslands |

 Diet | Insects |